 As loyalty programs go, Spirit Airlines’ Free Spirit gives members laughably little reason to be loyal.

-There are a very limited number of earning partners (Choice hotels, Avis, Budget, Hertz, the Free Spirit MasterCard, and a few others).
-Miles can only be redeemed for Spirit flights or magazines.
+There are very few earning partners (Choice hotels, Hertz, and the Free Spirit MasterCard).
+Miles can only be redeemed for Spirit flights.
 There are fees to redeem miles within 180 days of departure.
 And miles expire after just three months of inactivity, unless you hold the program-linked MasterCard and make at least one purchase per month.

 Reader Reality Check